A Guide to Selecting a Compass

 For this review I have compared some of the best compasses from two leading companies synonymous with navigation, Suunto and Silva.
 Both companies originate from Scandinavia, Suunto (Finland) and Silva (Sweden) the home of orienteering.
 In fact it was Silva’s company founders who invented the modern orienteering compass that remains in use today.

-Reviews of the 5 Best Compasses
+Round-Up of the 5 Best Compasses

 The Suunto A-10 is highly sought after by many outdoor devotees when it comes to owning a fast and accurate no nonsense compass.
 Apart from being one of the easiest baseplate compasses to use, it has quick needle dampening and a fixed declination correction which is an additional scale under the compass needle.
 The Suunto A-10 also comes with a convenient detachable snap lock lanyard.
 Given it is one the cheapest compasses on the market at around $14 there is no excuse for not carrying one.